Myanmar banking's new "wow" factor - ATMs

 In the late 1990s and early 2000s, that number peaked at around 40.
 In recent weeks, it has started to rise again.

-Asked which banks were most keen to enter Myanmar, Maung Maung Win said Japanese banks led the pack, including Bank of Tokyo Mitsubishi UFJ Ltd and Sumitomo Corp (8053.T), followed by Singapore's United Overseas Bank Ltd (UOBH.SI), DBS Group Holdings Ltd (DBSM.SI) and Oversea-Chinese Banking Corp Ltd (OCBC.SI), and then Malaysia's CIMB Group Holdings Bhd (CIMB.KL).
+Asked which banks were most keen to enter Myanmar, Maung Maung Win said Japanese banks led the pack, including Bank of Tokyo Mitsubishi UFJ Ltd and Sumitomo Corp, followed by Singapore's United Overseas Bank Ltd, DBS Group Holdings Ltd and Oversea-Chinese Banking Corp Ltd, and then Malaysia's CIMB Group Holdings Bhd.
 Banks from Vietnam, China and the United States also expressed strong interest, he added.

 He said foreign banks might be allowed to open joint ventures or subsidiaries as early as next year and no later than 2015, pending new foreign direct investment laws and the outcome of deliberations at Myanmar's Finance Ministry, which oversees the central bank.